mundyreimer/rewriting_systems/README.md

 ## Running the Code

 ### Example User Input:
-Running the *\*.py* script will prompt the user for at least 6 inputs.
+Running the *\*.py* script on the command line will prompt the user for at least 6 inputs.
 See my linked tutorials I wrote above for an in-depth explanation.
 Below is an example of what you can input to get something that eventually outputs a fern-looking plant:

 `Enter starting axiom (w): X`

 `Enter production rule #1 (Input 0 if no more rules): X->F[+X][-X]FX`